FRIENDS Program in B.C. Schools

 - Order and distribute workbooks for trained teachers.

 Contact your school district's FRIENDS liaison to learn more about the program locally.
-If you don’t know the name of your liaison, email BC FRIENDS.
+If you don’t know the name of your liaison, or would like to know more about the role of a liaison, email BC FRIENDS.